sungnga/react-colors-app/README.md

 - Cleaning things up
   - Fix navbar slider side and add classnames to ColorBox component
   - Clean up all files
+  - Fix issues with ValidatorForm in ColorPickerForm.js to not validate the color right away
+  - Fix issues with NewPaletteForm when all MiniPalettes are deleted
+  - Add chroma to DraggableColorBoxStyle.js based on the color luminance

 ## Libraries Used